 - Under low- or bright-light conditions, the Live View image may not reflect the brightness of the captured image. - If the light source (illumination) within the image changes, the screen may flicker.
 If this happens, exit Live View shooting and resume shooting under the actual light source. - If you point the camera to a different direction, it may throw off the Live View image's correct brightness momentarily.
 Wait until the brightness level stabilizes before shooting. - If there is a very bright light source in the picture, the bright area might appear black on the LCD monitor.
-However, the actual captured image will correctly show the bright area. - In low light, if you set the [2: LCD brightness] to a bright setting, noise or irregular colors may appear in the Live View image.
-However, the noise or irregular colors will not be recorded in the captured image. - When you magnify the image, the image sharpness may look more pronounced than in the actual image.
+However, the actual captured image will correctly show the bright area. - When you magnify the image, the image sharpness may look more pronounced than in the actual image.